- Live Rates

 Last year at the same time, inventory in Seattle was much higher, which put a damper on soaring price gains and actually causing the average home price in Seattle to decline.
 This is precisely what happened from mid-2018 to mid-2019 when prices in Seattle went from a peak of $787,000 to $741,000.
-Since last summer, however, prices have been climbing back up.
+Over the last couple of years, however, prices have been climbing back up.

 Supply is particularly tight in the lower price range, where demand is a lot stronger.

-Among the largest metro areas in the US, Seattle’s real estate market recently saw the sharpest decline in available housing inventory.
-As per Zillow, Seattle’s inventory declined by almost 30% during 2019, and the situation seems to continually tighten as we head further into 2020.
+Among the largest metro areas in the US, Seattle’s real estate market recently saw a sharp decline in available housing inventory.
+More specifically, according to the Northwest Multiple Listings Service (NMLS), King County saw a decline of 20.84% in active listings from October 2019 to October 2020, and the situation seems to continually tighten as we head further into 2021.

 A shortage of supply is one of the key reasons why home values in the area rose so much over the past three years or so.
 Housing demand far exceeded the available supply, and so prices shot up.

-And after a brief blip in home price declines, home price appreciation has picked up speed once again.
-According to Zillow, home prices in Seattle have increased 2.2% over the past year.
+And after a brief blip in home price declines from mid-2018 to mid-2019, home price appreciation has picked up speed once again.
+According to Zillow, home prices in Seattle have increased 9.8% over the past year.